saugat-paudel-git/biosnicar-py/README.md

 ## Contributing

 Issues and pull requests are welcome.
 PRs trigger CI tests via GitHub Actions; PRs that pass will be reviewed.

-A `classic` branch is also maintained with a functional (non-OO) programming style for users familiar with the original FORTRAN/Matlab implementations.

 ## License